justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-low-stock-activity/README.md

 #### Add the Language Key to `Language.properties`

-Add the language key and its value to a [Language.properties](./liferay-j1e4.zip/j1e4-impl/src/main/resources/content/Language.properties) file within our module:
+Lastly, define the language key for our low stock activity's label.
+Add the key and its value to a [Language.properties](./liferay-j1e4.zip/j1e4-impl/src/main/resources/content/Language.properties) file within our module:

 ```
 log-a-warning-message=Log a Warning Message